bewest/node-multienv/replit.md

 # Nightscout Multi-Tenant Kubernetes Platform

 ## Overview
-This project establishes a production-grade, multi-tenant Nightscout platform on Kubernetes.
-It orchestrates tenant deployments using Metacontroller, integrating MongoDB, Change Data Capture (CDC) via Strimzi Kafka, and automated backup solutions.
-The platform prioritizes scalability and isolation, with all tenants residing in a dedicated `hosted-tenants` namespace and utilizing tenant-prefixed resources.
-The architectural evolution through a "Facade Pattern" approach allowed for progressive migration and zero-downtime upgrades across four generations, culminating in a fully declarative, Kubernetes-native system capable of hosting an unlimited number of tenants.
+This project delivers a production-grade, multi-tenant Nightscout platform built on Kubernetes.
+It utilizes Metacontroller for orchestrating tenant deployments, integrating MongoDB, Change Data Capture (CDC) via Strimzi Kafka, and automated backup solutions.
+The platform is designed for high scalability and strong tenant isolation, with all tenants residing in a dedicated `hosted-tenants` namespace using tenant-prefixed resources.
+The architecture evolved through a "Facade Pattern" across five generations, culminating in a fully declarative, Kubernetes-native system capable of hosting a large number of tenants with zero-downtime upgrades and progressive migration.

 ## User Preferences
 - Prefer Node.js/JavaScript for webhook implementation